Mission, Goals & Learning Objectives

 We will expand upon our culture of engagement with diverse constituencies to enable our students, employees, alumni, partners and community to flourish.

-The faculty of the College are currently engaged in a process to articulate more clearly the objectives of a CCS education, to align the curricula of the various majors with those general objectives, and to assess the College’s success in meeting them.
-The general objectives, characterized as “Institutional Learning Outcomes,” are as follows:
+The faculty of the College have articulated the general objectives of a CCS education in the form of "Institutional Learning Outcomes."
+The curricula of the various majors with these objectives.
+The “Institutional Learning Outcomes” are as follows:

 CCS graduates will be able to: